nrs-org/novelslop/content/vol_01/chap_09.typ

   others, especially when the crowd had almost zero interest in her at all, but rather her sister.

+  Despite Uta calling this as a mess, she was fully aware of how addicting this must feel for Mona.

-  But being surrounded by people do have its perks.
+  Being surrounded by people do have its perks.
 You could say anything and the crowd would still listen to you, treating your words like gospel.
-  And it's not like that they were some kind of mindless drones that obey orders, they were really interested in what Mona had to say!
-Mona would sometimes throw out some tiny jokes which really made the crowd burst into laughs.
+  And it's not like that they were some kind of mindless drones that obey orders, they were really interested in what you had to say!

+  See!
+The crowd just burst into laughs after Mona successfully threw out a tiny joke that actually landed well.

   These occasional laughs from the crowd made Mikoto a little bit relieved.

   "I think she is enjoying it, though.
 I messaged her earlier, and I think she was doing fine."
-Uta unconciously changed the topic with her remark.
+Uta unconsciously changed the topic with her remark.

+  Immediately following her comment, she took the final bite of her lunch, while Mikoto's sandwich was basically in the same state as it was purchased.

+  And it seemed like Mikoto would not open that sandwich bag for a while.

   "You messaged her already?"

   "Yeah, this morning."

-  Mikoto's eyes were wide open.
-They traded phone numbers, but she did not expect her friend to be this quick at these sorts of things.
+  Mikoto's eyes were wide open, as opposed to the ever-nonchalant Uta who was messaging on her phone.
+She knew they traded phone numbers, but she did not expect her friend to be this quick at these sorts of things.
+Well it was Uta, but even this was far beyond her imagination.

-  Once Mikoto composed herself, she realize that her friend Uta was nothing short of a socializing monster.
+  Once Mikoto composed herself, she realized that her friend Uta had been called some sorts of a socializing monster in middle school.
   What a way to put it, huh.
-As the name suggested, this kind of thing was nothing for Uta, someone that was so used to texting to other people on her messenging app.
+As the name suggested, this kind of thing was nothing for Uta, someone that was so used to texting to other people on her messaging app.
 Her parents repeatedly scolded her for being addicted to her smartphone, but honestly that was just because she was so busy texting her friends.